 Being with one’s marriage partner for 67 years is something that is truly admirable—so many experiences, so many memories.
 The strength of character displayed by both sides is the solid foundation that makes marriage stand the test of time, and is something money just can’t buy.

 Not long after, Bert suddenly developed pain in his chest and was admitted for a chest infection.
-The hospital staff at the Royal Hospital have helped to move the childhood sweetheart’s beds next to each other so they may be together until the end of their days.
-Their daughter Suzanne, said her mother had given up.
-She says, “Mum has been struggling with this cancer for six years and she’s had enough.
+The hospital staff at the Royal Hospital helped move the childhood sweethearts’ beds next to each other so they could be together until the end of their days.
+Their daughter, Suzanne, said her mother had given up.
+She said: “Mum has been struggling with this cancer for six years and she’s had enough.
 It’s become too hard.”